 Divorce entails loss, even if you wanted the divorce.
+Moving on after divorce means somehow getting over this heartbreaking loss.
 Aside from the ending of the relationship with your spouse, you may be losing your home, time with your children, your relationship with your in-laws, extended family, and even friends.
 There are inevitable financial losses, loneliness, a change of lifestyle, imagined losses of what might have been, and of memories of what once was.
 It may involve a move to a different city, a change of jobs or schools, or entering the workforce for the first time if you’ve been a stay-at-home mom.

 Not included in the stages of grief is fear, which is a predominant emotion in times of transition.
 All change is stressful.
 Facing the unknown provokes anxiety.
 So many important elements of one’s life are in transition all at once, that the stress is enormous.
 When I practiced law, I worked in Conciliation Court and mediated divorce and visitation agreements.
 It was abundantly clear that divorce is harder on the spouse who is less prepared or feels “left behind.”
 It can shatter your self-esteem, particularly if it was unexpected, or if your spouse left for another woman or quickly meets someone else.
 Not usually talked about is the loss of identity – as a wife or mother.